PHenegan/tetris-game/design/DesignNotes.md

 </p>

 ### Tetris Grid
-- place a block (group of cells) down somewhere - throw exception if not possible
+- place a tetromino (group of cells/tetris block) down somewhere - throw exception if not possible
+  - I was originally thinking of representing this as it's own class, but now I'm thinking maybe I don't have to.
+The only method the trait would have is something to place the cell down, and something else to be able to get the cells in the block.
+Maybe I could just have Some form of tuple representation?
 - clear a row (removes everything in that row) - throw exception if row is not empty
 - check if a row is full
 - check if a given cell is empty or not
 - get the score of the game
+- Be able to move live Tetromino in any direction.
+This would allow for "gravity" to be handled by a layer in the controller.

 ### Cell
 - probably its own class/interface
 - has some form of type: maybe distinguishing the type of block it came from:
   - stair_left, stair_right, t, block, line, L_left, L_right
   - However, this tightly links the cell with the number of different block shapes.
     Is this fine or not?
 Tetris games typically don't involve different shapes, but is it unreasonable to expect that?
+    - I guess the enum could be extended, and if cases are properly handled the base game would still work even if a new case was added to the enum.

 ## Language Notes